Mason Locke Weems: Minister and traveling bookseller

-In 1800 he published A History of the Life and Death, Virtues and Exploits of General George Washington, a popular book in its time that went into many reprints.
+In 1800, he published A History of the Life and Death, Virtues and Exploits of General George Washington, a popular book in its time that went into many reprints.
 Other notable works by Weems include Life of General Francis Marion (1805); Life of Benjamin Franklin, with Essays (1817); and Life of William Penn (1819).
 Weems also wrote several morality pamphlets, including God's Revenge Against Gambling, Against Duelling, and The Drunkard's Looking Glass.

 Not long after his father-in-law died in 1805, Weems began managing the Ewell family estate and by 1808 moved his family within Prince William County to the Ewell family mansion, Bel Air.
-However, he had debts, so in 1808 he sold Carey the copyright to his biography of George Washington for $1000, a sale which he soon regretted.
-In 1830, Weems owned two slaves, a young man and woman, both between 10 and 24 years old.
+However, he had debts, so in 1808, he sold Carey the copyright to his biography of George Washington for $1000, a sale which he soon regretted.
 Although Weems continued to travel extensively, Bel Air became his base, where his wife and family lived.

 He was an accomplished violinist and took a violin with him on his trips.

 While traveling in Beaufort, South Carolina, Weems died on May 23, 1825, of unspecified causes.
 He is buried at Bel Air.